PeterK910/RAIT-Python/README.md

 ## Presentation

-This repository implements the RAIT matlab library
+This repository implements the RAIT matlab library using Pytorch for GPU compatibility (instead of numpy)

 ## Known issues
 ### Overinstallation